smjesamaep/fotomatic/SoftwareUpdate.txt

-Add visuals in guides/distance-calculation.md (#7876)
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)